-Inovio is a biotechnology company focused on rapidly bringing to market precisely designed DNA medicines to treat, cure, and protect people from diseases associated with HPV, cancer, and infectious diseases.
+Pennsylvania Inovio is a biotechnology company focused on rapidly bringing to market precisely designed DNA medicines to treat, cure, and protect people from diseases associated with HPV, cancer, and infectious diseases.
 Inovio's DNA medicines do not interfere with or change in any way an individual's own DNA.

 INO-3107 Recurrent Respiratory Papillomatosis (RRP) Indication

 INO-3107 is a DNA medicine indicated to treat RRP that is a rare disease.
 Although benign, papillomas can cause severe, even life-threatening airway obstruction and respiratory complications.
-A distinguishing aspect of this disease is the tendency for the papilloma to recur after surgical procedures to remove them.
+A distinguishing aspect of this disease is the tendency for the papilloma to recur after surgical procedures to remove it.

 INO-3107 Recurrent Respiratory Papillomatosis (RRP) News